“Why don’t you help Mr. Oldfield unload the wagon, Johnny,” said Mr. Cartwell.

 The clock on the bank’s arch struck noon, and the chapel bell rang out in time.

-The hostile man wreathed in shadow drew on Lillian, and a shot rang out in the dark, but Johnny did not feel any pain from that shot, at least, not the physical kind.
+The hostile man wreathed in shadow drew on Lillian, and a shot rang out in the dark, but Lillian did not feel any pain from that shot, nor would she.

 The shadow man staggered back a few steps before falling to his back.